 Introduction to Schema.org

-This document is a copy of the original manual at http://schema.org/docs/gs.html with some small additions.
+This document is a translation of the original manual at http://schema.org/docs/gs.html with small additions.

-Schema.org provides a collection of shared vocabularies webmasters can use to mark their pages in ways that can be understood by the major search engines: Yandex, Google, Microsoft, and Yahoo.
+Schema.org provides a shared vocabulary webmasters can use to mark their pages and make them understandable for the major search engines: Yandex, Google and Yahoo!.

-You use the schema.org vocabulary along with microdata.
+The schema.org vocabulary is used with microdata.
 Although the long-term goal is to broaden the list of supported semantic markup formats, microdata is the first to be used.
 This guide will help get you up to speed with microdata and schema.org so that you can start adding markups to your web pages.

 How to mark your content using microdata